hdShang/arxiv-daily/docs/cs-CL/2025-08-27/papers/250819993v2-mathbuddy-a-multimodal-system-for-affective-math-tutoring.md

 ---
 layout: default
-title: MathBuddy: A Multimodal System for Affective Math Tutoring
+title: "MathBuddy: A Multimodal System for Affective Math Tutoring"
 ---

 # MathBuddy: A Multimodal System for Affective Math Tutoring